HirotheChamp/BugTracker/README.md

 ## Usage

 May be used in a software developer's workfield to keep a more organized list of issues for his/her team or self.
+Can assign bugs for personal project as well.